Sept. 12, 2019

 B. Use of University Property or Resources by Syracuse University Employees

 Because of its ongoing engagement with public officials and agencies to advance its mission, Syracuse University is a registered lobbying organization with both New York State and the federal government.
-Lobbying may be summarily defined as communications with government officials that are intended to influence: (a) the passage or defeat of legislation; (b) the adoption or implementation of any public policy, rule, regulation, or executive action; (c) the awarding of a contract; or (d) the outcome of any rate-making proceeding.
+Lobbying may be summarily defined as communications with federal, state or local government officials that are intended to influence: (a) the passage or defeat of legislation or local law or ordinance (including state or federal budget bills); (b) the adoption or implementation of any public policy, rule, regulation or executive action; (c) the awarding of a contract; or (d) the outcome of any rate-making proceeding.
+Lobbying includes indirect contacts with government officials in the form of “grassroots lobbying,” which means encouraging or soliciting others to deliver messages to government officials.

-As a registered lobbying organization, the University must publicly report all lobbying activity that occurs at the federal, state, and local levels.
-For this reason, all faculty and staff are required to report their communications or interactions with government officials, on behalf of or related to the University (e.g., visiting with public officials; writing to public officials; inviting public officials to University events), to the Office of Government and Community Relations.
-The Office of Government and Community Relations, in conjunction with the Office of University Counsel, is then responsible for determining which, if any, interactions with a federal, state, or local elected official, staff member, or agency/department are considered reportable lobbying activities.
+As a registered lobbying organization, the University must publicly report all lobbying activity that occurs at the federal, state and local levels.
+For this reason, all faculty and staff engaged, or seeking to engage, in lobbying activities on behalf of the University are required to report expected (prior to contact) and actual (after contact) communications or interactions with public officials or their staff to the Office of Government and Community Relations.
+In addition, social media posts mentioning or tagging public officials, and appearing to speak for the University, may constitute lobbying and should be reported.
+The Office of Government and Community Relations, in conjunction with the Office of University Counsel, is then responsible for determining which, if any, interactions with a federal, state or local elected official, staff member or agency/department are considered reportable lobbying activities.
+The reporting responsibilities outlined in this paragraph are not intended to limit individuals’ rights of expression or academic freedom, including rights to engage in political or civic activity or interact with public officials as private citizens.

-No public or governmental funds are to be used for lobbying activity, which includes travel expenses and any expenses related to preparing for meetings or other communications with public officials.
+No public or governmental funds may be used for lobbying activity, which includes travel expenses and any expenses related to preparing for meetings or other communications with public officials.
 This includes all federal sponsored research funds.
-For example, faculty or staff may travel to Washington, D.C., in connection with a federally sponsored program; however, they may not engage in lobbying activity during that time if federal funds are used to pay for travel, meals, and lodging.
+For example, faculty or staff may travel to Washington, D.C., in connection with a federally sponsored program; however, they may not engage in lobbying activity during that time if federal funds are used to pay for travel, meals and lodging.

-For more information about the University’s obligations as a registered lobbyist organization, please see the University’s policy on lobbying and other interactions with government officials.
+For more information about the University’s obligations as a registered lobbyist organization, please review the University Government Relations Policy.

-With few exceptions, University policy and federal and state law prohibit the giving of gifts to elected officials or government employees.
-Gifts include but are not limited to athletic tickets, meals, travel, entertainment, or lodging.
-Also not allowed are tokens of appreciation or recognition, or providing travel or meals related to official University events or business, without first contacting the Office of Government and Community Relations.
+With few exceptions, University policy and federal and state law prohibit the giving of gifts to public officials or other government employees.
+Gifts include but are not limited to athletic tickets, meals, travel, entertainment or lodging.
+Also not allowed are tokens of appreciation or recognition, or providing travel or meals related to official University events or business, without first contacting the Office of Government Relations.
 For more information about gifts, please see the University gift policy.

 Michele G. Wheatly